cpe200-158-sec3/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   : Not equal because the operator is create object.

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+   :  The result are the same.Because it's just like the same function that mean decide the new fraction r7 equal fraction r3.

 ## Expected Output: